Code-Institute-Submissions/milestone-1-THE-A-TEAM/TESTING.md

     Worked fine on all other browsers, it seemed that IE11 was not sizing the jumbotron correctly, but all the styling looked ok. so tried adding xs to the end of the DIV's col-12 and this worked.

-3. **Team page - profile cards**
+3. **Team page - Profile cards**

-    When testing on Internet Explorer the profile cards when clicked to flip just displayed the reverse image of the front of the card.
+    When testing on Internet Explorer 11, the profile cards when clicked to flip just displayed the reverse image of the front of the card.

     **FIX:**